JUMP TO A TOPIC

 VA Mesothelioma Claims for Navy Veterans

-Navy veterans with mesothelioma may qualify for benefits from VA claims.
-The type depends on how often the veteran was exposed to asbestos during military service compared to as a civilian.
+Navy veterans with mesothelioma may qualify for benefits through the VA depending on how much the veteran was exposed to asbestos during military service compared to the amount of their exposure in their civilian jobs.

-Other VA claims for Navy veterans with mesothelioma include:
+VA benefits for Navy veterans with mesothelioma include:

 Mesothelioma Settlements for Navy Veterans

-Navy veterans are the largest single group of mesothelioma diagnoses in the military.
-Thankfully, there are free resources available to help Navy veterans.
-Veteran service representatives are available to help with VA claims, which is how veterans gain access to monthly benefits.
+Navy veterans are the largest group of mesothelioma diagnoses in the military.
+Thankfully, there are free resources available to help Navy veterans, such as VA benefits and legal claims.

-Our VA-accredited claims agent, LCDR Carl Jewett, is a retired Navy veteran.
-He spent most of his 24-year submarine career in the engine room.
-Following his retirement from the Navy, he became an expert at filing VA claims and getting veterans approved for VA benefits for asbestos illnesses.
+Mesothelioma Guide’s VA-accredited claims agent, LCDR Carl Jewett, is a retired Navy veteran.
+He spent most of his 24-year military career in the engine room of a submarine.
+Following his retirement from the Navy, he dedicates his time to assisting veterans with filing VA claims and getting veterans and their family members approved for VA benefits for asbestos illnesses.
+Carl also connects veterans and their family members to the top mesothelioma lawyers if interested in filing legal claims for their mesothelioma.

 Frequently Asked Questions About Navy Veterans and Mesothelioma